mwegter95/zwee-commerce/README.md

-# employee-manager-app by Michael Wegter
+# zwee-commerce by Michael Wegter

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description

 This repo contains an app for building the back end of an e-commerce site.
 The app uses node.js and mysql2 to keep a database, and Express.js and Sequelize to interact with the MySQL database.
+This is for U of M fullstack bootcamp challenge 13.

 ## Table of Contents
 1. [Install Instructions](#install-instructions)